iterative/dvc.org/content/docs/command-reference/exp/run.md

 is actually run.
 Instead, the experiment is put in a wait-list for later execution. `dvc exp show` will mark queued experiments with an asterisk `*`.

+Note that for experiments which use checkpoints, queuing an experiment implies `--reset` unless an existing checkpoint to resume is explicitly provided via `--rev`.

 Use `dvc exp run --run-all` to process this queue.
-Note that if the queued experiments use checkpoints, `--run-all` implies `--reset` (restarts them).

 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance.
 This creates a temporary workspace copy for each subprocess (in